ajasinger/vacation-app/README.md

 call useState() which gives us an array with two values 1. current state 2. state setter -- using array destructuring we set those to 1.
 Quiz 2. setQuiz
-Then call setQuiz on the JSON response
+Then call setQuiz on the JSON response using setQuiz(json) to override false from useState(false) which had been set to Quiz in const [quiz, setQuiz] = useState(false); ie state is initilaized to equal false, when teh state setter (setQuiz) is called react uses the new value (json)

+### useEffect()
+call useEffect() where first argument is callback function we want react to call each time the component renders

 ## Project Challenges